Skip to article frontmatterSkip to article content

 Quantile Random Forests

-The QRF model harnesses the power of ensemble learning by utilizing multiple decision trees to predict different quantiles of the target variable distribution.
-This sophisticated approach allows for flexible modeling of complex relationships while providing robust estimates of uncertainty.
+The QRF model uses an ensemble of decision trees to predict different quantiles of the target variable distribution.
+This allows it to model non-linear relationships while estimating uncertainty across the conditional distribution.

 Variable type support

-QRF seamlessly handles both numerical and categorical variables.
+QRF handles both numerical and categorical variables.
 For numerical targets, it uses quantile regression forests.
-For categorical targets (strings, booleans, numerically-encoded categorical variables), it automatically employs a Random Forest Classifier.
-The model detects variable types automatically and applies the appropriate method internally, requiring no manual specification from users.
+For categorical targets (strings, booleans, numerically-encoded categorical variables), it automatically uses a Random Forest Classifier.
+The model detects variable types internally and requires no manual specification.

 How it works

-Quantile Random Forests build upon the foundation of random forests by implementing a specialized algorithm from the quantile_forest package.
-The method begins by constructing an ensemble of decision trees, each trained on different bootstrapped samples of the original data.
-This process, known as bagging, introduces diversity among the individual trees and helps reduce overfitting.
+Quantile Random Forests build on standard random forests using the quantile_forest package.
+The method constructs an ensemble of decision trees, each trained on a bootstrapped sample of the data (bagging).
+At each split, only a random subset of features is considered, which introduces diversity among trees and reduces overfitting.

 Key features